khaoula-khemiri/PrayerTimes-APP/README.md

 -contains an Ultimate Collection of Hadith of Prophet Muhammad (ﷺ) from Most Accepted and Authentic Hadith books( in different languages)

+Please don't hesitate to open an issue or pull request.
+You can also send me a message on [Twitter](https://twitter.com/KhaoulaKhemiri).

 ### prayer times:

 ![image](https://user-images.githubusercontent.com/99682033/161259194-9dfa06c6-58dc-4d85-b546-7c0d1b7ff039.png)